apache/druid/docs/multi-stage-query/examples.md

 These example queries show you some of the things you can do when modifying queries for your use case.
 Copy the example queries into the **Query** view of the web console and run them to see what they do.

 :::tip
 When you insert or replace data with SQL-based ingestion, set the context parameter `finalizeAggregations` to `false`.
 This context parameter is automatically set for you if you use the Druid console.
 If you use the API, you must explicitly set it.
-For an example on how to set up this, see this [SQL API Sample Request](../api-reference/sql-ingestion-api#sample-request).
-For more information about Rollup, see [Rollup](./concepts.md#rollup).
+For an example, see [SQL-based ingestion API](../api-reference/sql-ingestion-api#sample-request).
+For details on aggregations, see [Rollup](./concepts.md#rollup).
 :::

 ## INSERT with no rollup